Skip to main content

 yyyyYear (4 digit)2023

 The US format of M/d/yyyy is used to parse the Order Date and Ship Date columns.
-Add a new parse node and two entries to the columns placeholder.
-Then, choose Order Date and Ship Date from the dropdowns.
+Add a new parse component and choose Order Date and Ship Date from the columns dropdown list.
 Next, select Date from the type dropdown.

 Parse Warning

-At this point, the node will be surrounded by a yellow border, indicating that a problem has occurred when trying to parse these columns.
+At this point, the component will show a yellow triangle to its left, indicating that a problem has occurred when trying to parse these columns.
 By default, Enso attaches a warning to the resulting table and puts a Nothing value in for the cells it cannot parse.
 In this case, the format of the dates has not yet been given.
-There are two ways to set the format: add a new node (using the + button) and enter the value "M/d/yyyy" or edit the existing node and type the value at the end of the code.
-To edit the node, Ctrl-click on it, and it will switch to a text box showing the code.
-Type the format string at the end of the code preceded by a space ( "M/d/yyyy").
-The yellow border will disappear, and the warning will be removed.
+Click on the word "format" on the component, and a list of formats will appear.
+Choose M/d/yyyy from the list.
+The yellow triangle will disappear, and the warning will be removed.

 Parse Date